timwahoo/chi-separation/README.md

   - **_&chi;_-separation using _R_<sub>2</sub>' (or _R_<sub>2</sub>\* )**: Magnetic susceptibility source separation algorithms based on convex optimization (*&chi;*-separation; H. Shin et al., Neuroimage, 2021) that share similar contrasts and optimization parameters with either MEDI+0 (Liu et al., MRM, 2018) or iLSQR (Li et al., Neuroimage, 2015) algorithms.
 The toolbox also provides the option to use pseudo *R*<sub>2</sub> map if *R*<sub>2</sub> measurement is not availabe (using *R*<sub>2</sub>' is reconmmanded for accurate estimation).
   - **_&chi;_-sepnet using _R_<sub>2</sub>' (or _R_<sub>2</sub>\* )**: A U-Net-based neural network that reconstructs COSMOS-quality *&chi;*-separation using *R*<sub>2</sub>' and phase.
 In case *R*<sub>2</sub> is not measured, another neural network is trained to estimate *&chi;*-separation maps from *R*<sub>2</sub>\* and phase.

-* Last update: July-31-2024 (Sooyeon Ji, Hyeong-Geol Shin, Jun-Hyeok Lee, Minjoon Kim, Kyeongseon Min, Jaewoo Choi)
+* Last update: Sep-20-2024 (Sooyeon Ji, Hyeong-Geol Shin, Jun-Hyeok Lee, Minjun Kim, Kyeongseon Min, Jaewoo Choi)

 ## Reference